nandagaonpooja5-prog/Face_Emotion_detection/README.md

 # Problem Statement

-* Human emotions play an important role in communication and behavior analysis.
-* Traditional systems cannot efficiently monitor emotions in real time for multiple individuals simultaneously.
-* The objective of this project is to build a real-time system capable of:

-  * Detecting multiple faces
-  * Tracking individuals continuously
-  * Predicting facial emotions accurately
-  * Displaying confidence scores in live video feed
+* Human emotions are important for communication and behavior analysis, but traditional systems struggle to monitor multiple individuals in real time.
+This      project develops a real-time AI system capable of detecting, tracking, and predicting facial emotions with confidence scores through live webcam input.
 ---

 # Dataset